palashjain1912/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Module - Sentiment Analysis happens in this file.
+Module.ipynb - Sentiment Analysis using twitter API.

 Natural Language Processing- New Data-Pickler.ipynb - All the algorithms are trained and pickled

-Natural Language Processing.ipynb - Introduction to NLP and basics to understand the package
+Natural Language Processing.ipynb - Introduction to NLP and basics to understand the NLTK package

 Plot Sentiment.ipynb - Plotting the sentiment analysis graph